 Thanks to advances in the science of early childhood development, the chain of causes and effects in health across the lifespan have become clear.
 Policies and programs in both the public and private sectors can either strengthen or weaken the three foundations necessary for healthy development: stable, responsive relationships; safe, supportive environments; and appropriate nutrition.
 These foundations, in turn, trigger adaptations or disruptions in the body that influence lifelong outcomes in health, learning, and behavior.
 Understanding how each link in the chain affects the others can provide a science-based, biodevelopmental framework for decisions about policies, systems, and practices that support the healthy development of all young children, their families, and the healthy, productive adults they will become.

-Science of Health and Development Initiative
+Science of Adversity and Resilience

 How Early Experiences Get Into the Body: A Biodevelopmental Framework

 This interactive feature, also available in a downloadable "flip chart" format, explains how early experiences are biologically embedded in the development of the brain and other organ systems and have lifelong impacts on learning, behavior, and both physical and mental health.

 How Early Experiences Alter Gene Expression and Shape Development